 Batiquitos Lagoon-Nesting Site

 Do you see the sand in the far distance?
-Here we have man-made sand nesting sites specially constructed for the endangered California Least Tern and the Western Snowy Plover.
-There are small stones and shells on the sand that the birds use to camouflage their nests within the sand.
+We have man-made sand nesting sites for the endangered California Least Tern and the Western Snowy Plover.

-Interesting Geology Seen at the Batiquitos Lagoon
+Fascinating Geology Seen at the Batiquitos Lagoon

 Do you see the rugged hill to your left of the path?
 This tan sandstone area is called the Scripps Formation.
 It is believed to be over 45 million years old!